Skip to main content

 Direct Application

-You can contact your local council for information on licensing rules and how to apply for one of their market stall.
-For example, you may have to rent a stall on a casual basis before you can apply permanently.
+You can contact your local council for information on licensing rules and how to apply for one of their market stalls.
+You may have to rent a stall on a casual basis before you can apply for a permanent pitch.

 Other Routes

-If you're 18 to 30 years old, you may be able to find help and support to set up a business through the Prince's Trust.
+If you're between 18 and 30 years old, you may be able to find help and support to set up a business through the King's Trust.

 More Information